 Equinox is a large-format rectified porcelain tile collection, available in a 120x260cm, 60x120cm, 120x120cm or 60x60cm format.
 Full advantage can be taken of these straight-sided tiles in the creation of surfaces with almost imperceptible tile joints.
 This guarantees cement-effect tiles with an amazing realism.

-Marble is one of the star products used in interior design and a material that has been reproduced on ceramic tiles with huge success, as demonstrated by our marble-effect tile collections.
-The Patagonia series by Apavisa clearly illustrates how technology can be used in design to create unique tiles of such realism that it is almost impossible to distinguish them from the genuine article.
+Marble is one of the star products used in interior design and a material that has been reproduced on ceramic tiles with huge success, as demonstrated by our marble-look tile collections.
+The Patagonia series by Apavisa clearly illustrates how technology can be used in design to create unique tiles of such realism that it is almost impossible to distinguish them from the genuine article

 This large-format rectified porcelain tile collection comes in a 120x300 format and a polished finish, reproducing large slabs of beige and earth-coloured marble to amazing effect.